DanielGarcia85/Multi_DataBase_Lab/README.md

 # Multi_DataBase_Lab

-This repository contains a series of exercises and projects from the **62-31 Database Advance Management** course at **HEG**.
-It covers multiple database technologies, including **PLSQL, JAVA JDBC, MongoDB, Neo4J, and Redis**, with practical implementations.
+This repository contains a series of exercises and projects from the ***62-31 Database Advance Management*** course at **Haute École de Gestion (HEG)** It covers multiple database technologies, including **PLSQL, JAVA JDBC, MongoDB, Neo4J, and Redis**, with practical implementations.

 ## Features